eslint/eslint/docs/rules/no-param-reassign.md

 ## Options

-This rule takes one option, an object, with a property `"props"`.
+This rule takes one option, an object, with a boolean property `"props"`.
 It is `false` by default.
-If it is `true` is set, this rule warns modifying of properties of parameters.
+If it is set to `true`, this rule warns against the modification of parameter properties.

 ### props